• Skip to primary navigation

 4. Fold in the chocolate chips until evenly distributed throughout your cookie dough.

-5. Portion out the dough in 1 - 1 ¼ inch round balls then place onto a parchment paper-lined baking sheet and chill using one of the chilling options below.
+5. Portion out the dough in 1 - 1 ¼ inch round balls, then place onto a parchment paper-lined baking sheet and chill (see section below).

 Bake the Chocolate Chip Cookies

-1. Preheat your oven to 350ºF ( 175ºC ) and arrange portioned cookie dough onto parchment paper-lined or silicone at lined baking sheets.
+1. Preheat your oven to 350ºF ( 175ºC ) and arrange portioned cookie dough onto parchment paper-lined or silicone-lined baking sheets.
 Leave approximately 2 inches of spacing between the cookies. *Parchment paper or silicone mats will also help to prevent cookies from spreading.

 3. Remove from the oven and allow to cool for about 5 minutes on the baking sheet before transferring to a wire cooling rack to cool completely.

-• To avoid the 'spreading' that cookies without brown sugar are known for doing, I suggest a longer chilling time.
+To try and avoid the 'spreading' that cookies without brown sugar are known for, I suggest a longer chilling time.
 Better yet, freeze the dough.

 🥡 Storing

-Your chocolate chip cookies will store exceptionally well in an airtight container at room temperature for up to a week.
-If the cookies are not stored in an airtight container, the cookies do go stale within about three days.
+Your cookies can be stored exceptionally well in an airtight container at room temperature for up to a week.
+If the cookies are not stored in an airtight container, they do go stale within about three days.

 Cookies that are refrigerated in an airtight container can still be served somewhere between 1 and 2 weeks after baking.
-Plenty of my family members are fine with two-week-old refrigerated cookies, however, I feel that the texture difference is noticeable and just not quite right.
+Plenty of my family members are fine with two-week-old refrigerated cookies.
+However, I feel the texture difference is noticeable and not quite right.

-If you want to freeze your baked cookies, it is best to freeze them in a single layer on a baking sheet first, then transfer them into an airtight container.
+If you want to freeze your baked cookies, it is best to first freeze them in a single layer on a baking sheet, then transfer them into an airtight container.
 Pack the frozen, baked cookies in layers with parchment paper sheets between each layer.

 How To Freeze Chocolate Chip Cookie Dough